Table of Contents

 –Edgar Allan Poe

-One of Edgar Allan Poe’s most famous ballads written, his signature style has been seen in the way he writes about Annabel Lee.
-The poem starts off sounding like a fairy tale and offers the reader a sense of everything that is positive and joyful.
-Poe utilises specific words and phrases to create the frightening impression that lies behind this happy tone.
-The poem’s readers realise that this is not your typical fairy tale about halfway through.
+One of Edgar Allan Poe’s most famous ballads, his signature style has been seen in the way he writes about Annabel Lee.
+The poem starts off sounding like a fairy tale and offers the reader a sense of everything positive and joyful.
+Poe utilizes specific words and phrases to create the frightening impression that lies behind this happy tone.
+The poem’s readers realize that this is not your typical fairy tale about halfway through.
 Instead, this is a dark and scary tale.

 04. “A Red, Red Rose”